 The Pharisees and Sadducees (the Jewish religious leaders of the day) largely did not believe the claims of Jesus.
 Most of the Romans certainly didn’t believe them.
 Even among the common people, we get the sense that some people wanted to believe Jesus, but their good will toward him changed over the span of his public life.

 It wasn’t like Jesus tried to soften his approach.
-We might even say that Jesus provoked their skepticism.
+We might even say that Jesus provoked them.
 (Lk.
 4:22-27) They changed from curiosity tinged with skepticism to anger as he presumed their rejection of him.
 (Lk 4:28) They became so angry, they drove him out of town and up to the brow of a hill where they threatened to throw him off a cliff.
 (Lk.
 4:29)

 During another encounter with a crowd in the wider area of Galilee, Jesus caused such a stir by the things he was saying that the people accused him of “being out of his mind”.
-The religious leaders even accused him of blasphemy.
+The religious leaders accused him of blasphemy.

 When his family heard what people were saying, they went to “seize him”.
 (Mk.
 3:20-21) His mother and brothers would not even enter in the house where he was talking to the crowd.
 They stood outside calling to him, but Jesus refused to respond.
 (Mk.
 3:31-35)

 Jesus caused such a stir in Galilee that the Jewish leaders sought to kill him (Jn.
 7:1) claiming that Jesus was “leading people astray” (Jn.
 7:12).
-In the midst of the stir that Jesus was causing in Galilee (his home region), we learn definitively that “not even his brothers believed in him”.
+In the midst of the stir that Jesus was causing in Galilee (his home region), we learn that “not even his brothers believed in him”.
 (Jn.
 7:5)

+They were provoking him, likely hoping he would stop the nonsense.
 His brothers certainly knew the angry reception Jesus was getting in Galilee would be nothing like the wrath he would experience in Judea where the High Priest and Sanhedrin were headquartered.